President of the Los Angeles City Council

 The President of the Los Angeles City Council is the presiding officer of the Los Angeles City Council.
 The president presides as chair over meetings of the council and assignments to City Council committees and handles parliamentary duties like ruling motions in or out of order.
 The president automatically becomes an acting mayor when the mayor is out of state.
 Since 2020, the president has been elected at the first scheduled council meeting in January of even-numbered years.

-The current president is Democrat Paul Krekorian, who was elected on October 18, 2022.
+The current president is Democrat Marqueece Harris-Dawson, who took office on September 20, 2024.

 History

 Early history

 The office of the President was created with the introduction of the Los Angeles Common Council in 1850, with one of the members of the Council serving as the President.
 The first president of the Common Council was pioneer David W. Alexander, who was elected in 1850 before resigning a year later.
 In 1889, the Los Angeles City Council was created under the first city charter, though the office stayed relatively the same.